rezaamini-ir/easypanel/docs/configuration.md

 ### Authentication Guard

-In default EasyPanel uses the `web` guard to identify the logged-in user.
+By default, EasyPanel uses the `web` guard to identify the logged-in user.

 If you have customized this, or You need to change the guard for authentication, You have to change `auth_guard` in config: